 However, this concession that the bird evolved flightlessness, becoming a “different bird” is already something with which Adventism wouldn’t agree.
 This would seem to encapsulate a type of “theistic evolution” (where God created/creates by evolutionary processes) that has been strictly forbidden for the Adventist – young-earth creationist.
 In a speech to educators at SDA institutions in 2014, Ted Wilson, President of the world-wide SDA church (17.9 million strong at the time), stated that life has only existed on Earth for a few thousand years and teachers who believe otherwise should not call themselves Seventh-Day Adventists, “do the honorable thing, and resign.”
 He admonished the teachers to “hold firmly to a literal recent creation and absolutely reject theistic and general evolutionary theory.”
 Adventism teaches a completed creation of all things in that first week, and I’m not sure how much ‘evolutionary’ change, if any, even within kinds, the Adventist hermeneutic would allow.

 As a student, I never gave any concept seemingly contradictory to a literal interpretation of Genesis 1 even the slightest of chances, even though I tried to absorb as much knowledge as I could get my hands on.
 When I was 15, I was accepted into a highly selective math and science magnet school, which was the number 1 and 2 high school in the nation the years I attended.
-I remember that, even with being the baby in the family, moving 90 miles away from my quiet hometown to live in a co-ed dorm at this magnet school in the state capital, my mother’s chief concern was my exposure to evolutionary ideas.
+I remember that, even with being the baby in the family, moving 90 miles away from my quiet hometown at 16 to live in a co-ed dorm at this magnet school in the state capital, my mother’s chief concern with my early departure from the nest was my exposure to evolutionary ideas.
 This wonderful education I was about to receive was also a perceived threat.

 Playing with fire.